vedantt21/nos3-mantle/docs/wiki/Scenario_Nominal_Ops.md

 ![Scenario Nominal - Nominal Pass](./_static/scenario_demo/scenario_nominal.png)

-After the script connects COSMOS and checks the health of the spacecraft, the operator can proceed with any commanding specified for the pass.
+This script will approximate several aspects of taking a pass.

 **_NOTE:_** The user must select `go` in the script runner window when they are done commanding for the pass, since the script does not stop and disconnect COSMOS automatically.
 Also, typical passes are of short duration (8-10 minutes) and it is up to the operator to keep track of time and when the pass ends.

+### Connect to the Spacecraft

+### Confirm Telemetry is Nominal

+### Send Commands

+### Downlink Data

+After the script connects COSMOS and checks the health of the spacecraft, the operator can proceed with any commanding specified for the pass.